Jeffrey Dahmer's 1988 Arrest: No Mugshot, No Jail Time

 Instead, what we get is silence.
 Fog.
 A family with no memory of seeing a face they were supposedly instrumental in identifying.

-When the Prosecutor Lives at the Crime Scene
+Did the Prosecutor Live at the Crime Scene?

 So far we’ve covered missing mugshots, nonexistent photo arrays, and a family who didn’t recognize the man they were supposedly helping convict.